sharedInstance/sharedinstance.github.io/_posts/2014-12-27-setting-up-ssh-via-usb-connection.markdown

 From now on, the relay we have set up will always be running the background once you log in.
 Try it out now with `ssh -p 2222 mobile@localhost`.

-If you use this with multiple devices, you'll notice a problem: you'll get a scary host key changed warning:
+If you use this with multiple devices, you’ll notice a problem: you’ll get a scary host key changed warning:

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@